stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

   2. As a user, I want to be able to select a drink from a menu and get back all of the required ingredients and amounts.
   3. As a guest, ~~
   4. As a bartender, ~~
+  5. As a user I would like to be able to access a list of drinks according to their strengths (light, medium, strong).

 - Table Information
   - Recipe